International Programs

 Exchange Students Coming from Partner Universities

-Each year NEIU welcomes dozens of exchange students from our international partner universities (IPUs).
+Each year NEIU welcomes dozens of exchange students from our international partner universities.
 Exchange students come on a J-1 visa and enroll in NEIU classes for one or two semesters.
 All international exchange students must meet program requirements based on the agreement between Northeastern and their home university.
 Students interested in coming on an exchange program should begin by contacting the international office at their home university.
 They can also contact NEIU's Coordinator of International Partnerships in the Office of International Programs (OIP), to learn about how to get nominated and apply, about visas and other questions.
-For more information view the OIP website, and/or contact OIP by email at International-Programs@neiu.edu, or by phone at +1-773-442-4796.
+For more information view the OIP website, and/or contact OIP by email at International-Programs@neiu.edu, or by phone at +1-773-442-4799.

 NEIU Students Wanting to Study Abroad